zheksoon/htm-ally/README.md

 document.getElementById("app").append(html`${Counter(100)}`);
 ```

-The state isn't preserved when parent component updates (as there is no reconciliation),
+The state isn't preserved when the parent component updates (as there is no reconciliation),
-so it's recommended to use global state to store states for each component.
+so it's recommended to use a global state to store states for each component.

 ## Examples